 Most social media monitoring platforms work the same way.
 You start with identifying the most relevant keywords to your business.
 This includes brand-specific keywords as well as topical or industry-related keywords.
 Once you’ve identified the right keywords, you add them to the social media platform using a form of Boolean Logic.

 You then have to decide which channels you want to monitor online conversations and from which channels.
-As previously mentioned, this will include news sites, review sites, blogs, and social media channels.
+This will include news sites, review sites, blogs, and social media channels.
 Other than LinkedIn and Facebook, the platforms supported include most other social networks.
 More advanced social monitoring platforms provide audience research and the ability to listen to social media mentions over time.

-The social monitoring tool collects mentions from each of these sources and then displays them in different ways using relevant data visualizations, allowing social media marketers to analyze the data and look for actionable insights.
-Based on my research, it’s clear that some social media monitoring tools prioritize data visualization and data mining than some of the others.
+The social monitoring tool collects mentions from each source and then displays them in different ways using relevant data visualizations, allowing social media marketers to analyze the data and look for actionable insights.
+Based on my research, it’s clear that some social media monitoring tools prioritize data visualization and mining over others.

 Most social listening features include access to historical data from various online sources.
-This type of analysis can effectively track industry trends or consumer conversations over an extended period of time.
+This analysis can effectively track industry trends or consumer conversations over an extended period.

-Also, sentiment analysis is a common feature among all social media monitoring tools.
-I would argue that sentiment analysis is about 60% to 65% accurate without any human layer analysis.
-This means that if you are not cross-referencing sentiment analysis and manually coding samples of data, you might be getting sentiment analysis completely wrong.
+Also, sentiment analysis is a common feature among social media monitoring tools.
+I would argue that sentiment analysis is about 60% to 65% accurate without human layer analysis.
+This means that if you are not cross-referencing sentiment analysis and manually coding data samples, you might get sentiment analysis completely wrong.

 Most social monitoring tools don’t advertise that they have free trials.
-However, if you are an active buyer and have gone through a series of demos but still unsure, most platforms will honor free trials with limited access to data.
+However, if you are an active buyer and have gone through a series of demos but are still unsure, most platforms will honor free trials with limited access to data.